 Amendments to this table reflect the changes to the respective Development Standards regulations, described in detail in each standard's accompanying commentary.
+See Appendix C for code modeling of the development standards (also pages 92-95 for more information on building coverage and FAR for the new RM2 zones).
 Major changes reflected in the table include: